QardenEden/matrix207.github.com/_posts/2013-06-27-odop-is-it-too-late-to-be-awesome.md

 ---
 layout: post
-title: "Is it too late to be awesome?"
+title: "ODOP Is it too late to be awesome?"
 description: ""
 category:
 tags: [ODOP]